-In 2014, the City commissioned a Growth Study in support of an application to annex land from the M.D. to secure a long-term land supply for future growth.
-Following negotiations between the City and the M.D., a Growth Study Addendum was prepared in 2017 to reflect the agreements reached by both municipalities.
-The annexation was approved by the Municipal Government Board and came into effect on January 2019.
+In 2014, the City commissioned a Growth Study in support of an application to annex land from the MD to secure a long-term land supply for future growth.
+Following negotiations between the City and the MD, a Growth Study Addendum was prepared in 2017 to reflect the agreements reached by both municipalities.
+The annexation was approved by the Government of Alberta on the recommendation of the Municipal Government Board (now the Land and Property Rights Tribunal) and came into effect in January 2019.

 The Growth Study and Addendum presented the annexation rationale, the legislative context and future land requirements for the City, and identified the lands proposed for annexation, including a development staging strategy.
 The rationale guiding the annexation process was to better integrate Cold Lake North and Cold Lake South, comprehensively plan the City of Cold Lake, and provide for a long-term urban expansion buffer that would give the City more flexibility to diversify land use opportunities.
-Additionally, some of the lands that the City annexed were largely inaccessible from the M.D., and could not be readily serviced by the M.D.
+Additionally, some of the lands that the City annexed were largely inaccessible from the MD and could not be readily serviced by the MD.
 Annexing these lands to the City broadened the possibilities to provide road connectivity between Cold Lake North and South, benefitting both urban and rural residents.